blokks/legacy-docs/src/content/manage-your-schedule/edit-acts.md

 <span class='note'>You can add multiple embeds, but we recommended only adding one.
 This helps your schedule load faster.</span>

 ## Disable user interaction
 In some cases, it can be useful to show an act in your schedule without allowing your users to select it.
-For example, when an act is still being teased to your users.
+For example, when an act is still being teased.
 Check this box to disable user interaction for that act.

 ## Published, unpublished and canceled
 Initially, all acts are marked as **published**.
 When you change an act to **unpublished**, it won’t be visible in your timetable embed.
 This is useful when your schedule is live and you want to add new acts without showing them to your users yet.